- Allergic Living - http://allergicliving.com -

 Can we make our cities breathable?
 It’s a good time to ask now that air pollution – the kind that heats up the planet – has shot to the top of the public agenda.
 This is a high-level green revolution, focused on the stratosphere.
 People are trying to slow global warming by going on low-carbon-dioxide diets: cutting energy use at home, at work and on the road.

-Even Canadian Prime Minister Stephen Harper, our most prominent person with asthma, has switched gears to appeal to the green vote.
+Even Prime Minister Stephen Harper, Canada’s most prominent person with asthma, has switched gears to appeal to the green vote.
 But what about a green revolution on the ground level?
 What will it take to make our cities tolerable for those with asthma who are advised to stay indoors every time there’s a smog warning?

 You might wonder.
 Despite all the clamour about climate change, we still shrug off the monumental human toll that dirty air is exacting on our communities right now.
 Health Canada estimates that air pollution, mainly from burning fossil fuels to power industry, homes and cars, kills about 5,900 Canadians a year in eight cities: Quebec City, Montreal, Ottawa, Toronto, Hamilton, Windsor, Calgary and Vancouver.